HW4: Binary Search Trees

 - height is the number of levels

-, and puts it in the correct place in the tree; should be O(log n) on balanced trees and O(h) (where h is the height) in general- It may be the case that there is
+insert(E tgt)takes some target element,tgt, and puts it in the correct place in the tree; should be O(log n) on balanced trees and O(h) (where h is the height) in general- It may be the case that there is

 some element

-in the tree such thatold.equals(tgt)
+oldin the tree such thatold.equals(tgt) - You should return

-in that case. - Otherwise, return
+oldin that case. - Otherwise, return

 - It may be the case that there is